The Greatest Gift You Can Give Your Family Is A Healthy You

 Alzheimer’s disease is preventable and potentially reversible in its earliest stages — the medical evidence is very compelling.

-Today, there are specific preventive interventions, based upon individual differences in genes, that have been shown to postpone and even reverse early stages of the disease.
+Today, there are specific preventive interventions, based upon individual differences in genes, upon gut microbiome composition, and upon one’s nutritional status, that have been shown to postpone and even reverse early stages of the disease.
 Moreover, there are evidence-based guidelines for diagnosis and preventive strategies that can be carried out long before an individual has symptoms.

 A Prescription for Alzheimer’s Disease Prevention

-Our precision medicine program for Alzheimer’s disease integrates breakthrough technological advances, big data science, genomic sequencing, blood-based biomarkers, nutrition analysis, neurocognitive testing, and caring support.
+Our precision medicine program for Alzheimer’s disease integrates breakthrough technological advances, big data science, genomic sequencing, microbiome analysis, blood-based biomarkers, nutrition analysis, neurocognitive testing, and caring support.

 Two Categories of Genes: Deterministic Genes and Risk Genes

 Genes influence whether or not a person develops a disease.
 People with deterministic genes are certain to develop a specific disease if they live long enough.
 People with risk genes may or may not develop the disease.
 However, they are more likely to develop the disease than people without risk genes.
 Late-onset Alzheimer’s disease falls into this second category.

 Early-onset Alzheimer’s disease is fairly rare — present in less than 5% of all Alzheimer’s disease cases.
 It afflicts people typically in their 30s, 40s or 50s.
 The early-onset form is attributed to specific mutations in chromosome 14 and is not preventable.